vindex10/pima_ml_train/README.md

 Ways to improve:
 ---------------

-* no idea how to deal with 'age' and 'pregnancies'. they are discrete + pregrnancies are sex dependent (so too many zeros)
+* no idea how to deal with exponentially distributed data. any normalization?
-* might work for pregnancies to fit non-zero values and guess zeros for women => infer sex
+* analysis of data. pick more ideas from [here](https://easydsrp.com/posts/2018-11-06-diabetes-among-the-pima-indians-an-exploratory-analysis/)